shaloo/web3-user-personas/README.md

 3. Aligning Web3 teams ( builders, designers, content ) with user and product priorities.

-If your answer does not include 2. and 3. above, you must dig in deeper and use this study.
+If your answer does not include 2. and 3. above, you'd benefit deely by digging into this analysis.

 A deeper understanding of Web3 users and a cohesive product strategy is a must if you are a builder, designer or content creator in Web3.
+That requires continuously monitoring and tracking these metrics:

 - Who is currently using Web3 solutions powered by blockchain and cryptography?